SantiagoRangel/pruebaTreble/README.md

     "result": "All tests passed"
 }

-**All endpoints except for tests are avaible through interaction with front web app**
+**All endpoints except for tests are avaible through interaction with the front web app**